Best Cave Diving Destinations - Bluewater Dive Travel

 Photos by Tom Steiner.

-Gozo has a smaller population and is less-developed than neighbouring Malta, however, there are several very good dive operators to choose from.
-Accommodation options are varied, from beach resorts through to small guest houses, and plenty of AirBnB-style apartments.
+Gozo has a smaller population and is less developed than neighboring Malta; however, several very good dive operators are available.
+Accommodation options are varied, from beach resorts to small guest houses and plenty of Airbnb-style apartments.

-Travelers to Gozo will need to fly internationally to Malta International Airport (MLA) and then take a shuttle or drive to Cirkewwa in the north of the island.
-From here a vehicle ferry makes regular daily crossings to Gozo.
-There are flights to Malta from most European Cities, and also from some of the Middle East hubs.
+Travelers to Gozo must fly internationally to Malta International Airport (MLA) and then take a shuttle or drive to Cirkewwa in the north of the island.
+From here, a vehicle ferry makes regular daily crossings to Gozo.
+There are flights to Malta from most European cities and some of the Middle Eastern hubs.

 Diving Conditions